spiral-project/ihatemoney/docs/security.md

 code.
 In particular, somebody that is logged-in through the invitation link will not be able to change the private code, because the web interface requires a confirmation of the existing private code to change it.
+Similarly, changing other important settings or deleting the project from the web interface requires knowledge of the private code.

-However, a motivated person could extract the auth token from the invitation link, use it to access the project through the API, and change the private code through the API.
+However, a motivated person could extract the auth token from the invitation link, use it to access the project through the API, and delete the project through the API.
+This is a [known issue](https://github.com/spiral-project/ihatemoney/issues/1206).

 ## Removing access to a project